jessety/simple-hmac-auth/README.md

 ## Specification

 For all incoming requests, the HTTP method, path, query string, headers and body should be signed with a secret and sent as the request's "signature."
-The headers should the user's API key, as well as a timestamp of when the request was made.
-On the server, the request is confirmed against the signature.
-If the signature does not match, the request is rejected.
-If the server receives a request with a timestamp older than five minutes, it is also rejected.
+The headers should include the user's API key as well as a timestamp of when the request was made.
+On the server, the request signature is re-generated and confirmed against the signature from the client.
+If the signatures do not match the request is rejected.
+If the server receives a request with a timestamp older than five minutes it is also rejected.

 This enables three things: